Finishing

 A professional polymer clay piece often stands out because of the time spent after it leaves the oven.
 These guides suggest wet-sanding under water to reduce dust and scratches, buffing with denim or dremels for a natural sheen, and testing clay-compatible topcoats or resin domes on baked scrap first to avoid sticky finishes.
 Find the grit order and coating choice that fits your clay line.

-Weekly notes
+Studio notes

-Get weekly polymer clay finishing notes
+Get polymer clay finishing notes

-New project notes, small checks, and practical links each week.
+New project notes, small checks, and practical links as they publish.
 Free, no spam, unsubscribe anytime.

 We will not share or sell your email.
 Unsubscribe anytime.